Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Subsets of Polish Spaces

 The totally bounded information used to produce coverings yields a representation that is easy to manipulate computationally and efficient if our goal is to draw the whole set or do other operations that require global knowledge.
 However, naturally the size of the list of coverings grows exponentially when increasing the precision and one might argue that in practice high precision approximations are more useful locally, i.e.\ instead of getting a picture of the whole set one might want to zoom into a small part of the set and draw only this sector with high precision.

 Locatedness comes in handy here, as instead of outputting the whole set, the list can be replaced by a nondeterministic test function, that tests whether a ball is close enough to the set or not:

-That is, given a ball with center $x$ and radius $r$, the function tells us if the ball intersects the set or not, but it is allowed to slightly over-approximate the set, i.e., both answers are possible if a ball with twice the radius intersects the set.
+Recall that here $P+Q$ denotes the sum type in $\Type$, not a proposition: an element of $P+Q$ gives constructive evidence of which of $P$ or $Q$ holds.
+Thus, the operation is a nondeterministic near/far test that distinguishes points that are definitely far from the set from those that are sufficiently close, and is allowed to be inconclusive near the boundary.
 Similar representations have been studied in complexity theory (e.g. \cite{braverman2005complexity,braverman2009computability}) as they give a reasonable notion of polynomial time complexity for compact subsets.
 It is possible to replace the totally bounded information with the $\mathrm{M\_test}$ information to get a similar representation for compact-overt sets.
 This might allow the definition of more efficient algorithms in some cases, but we have not pursued this approach in detail thus far.